Updated: 7 days ago

 Do You Have a Mold Problem?
 We Can Help!

-If you’ve discovered mold in your Boston home or office, My Pure Environment can help.
+If you’ve discovered mold in your San Francisco home or office, My Pure Environment can help.
 We offer free online consultations and free virtual inspections.
 Our comprehensive in-home inspection is thorough and very affordable.

 We use dry fog technology to completely eradicate the mold in your home or office, without having to remove a thing from your home.
 Plus, it’s non-invasive, which means there’s no demolition and no hefty remodeling costs.
 Contact us today to see how we can help.
-We service homes and businesses throughout the Boston area.
-We also service the communities of Fresno and San Francisco, California.
+We service homes and businesses throughout the San Francisco Bay area.